Telltale-Modding-Group/DDS-D3DTX-Converter/Docs/tutorial_part2/tutorial_part_2.md

 ### DDS
 ![p2_4](/Docs/tutorial_part2/p2_4.png)

-### PNG
+### PNG -
 ![p2_5](/Docs/tutorial_part2/p2_5.png)

 > [!IMPORTANT]
 > For older games:
 >
-> The conversion process works in similar ways, but this time you two options:
+> The conversion process works in similar ways, but this time you have two options:
 > 1. The `Default` option in the combobox means that the converter will try to recognize the format.
 This option is reliable, but very slow.
 The `Legacy Console` checkbox will be checked if the texture is from an older console game.
 > 2. You have to select the right game in the `Advanced Options`, otherwise you will be greeted by a lot of errors.